abhishekY495/localtube-manager/README.md

 # LocalTube Manager

 A browser extension to use Youtube without a Google account. <br />
-With the help of LocalTube Manager, like videos, subscribe to channels, and create & manage playlists all without a Google account. <br />
+With the help of LocalTube Manager, like videos, subscribe to channels, and create & manage playlists all without a Google account.
 Your data stays private and is stored locally in your browser. <br />

 [**https://localtubemanager.pages.dev**](https://localtubemanager.pages.dev)